-Intelligent Idiots.
-If you are considering casual travelling, then Intelligent Idiots is an amazing place worth going to.
+If you are considering casual traveling, then Intelligent Idiots is an amazing place worth going to.
 It is a beautiful place with a collection of artistic gift products that you can buy for your loved ones.

-By Air.
-Sardar Vallabhbhai Airport is the nearby airport.
-It is quite well connected with other cities like Delhi, Mumbai, Bengaluru. etc. After deboarding the flight, you can easily find a cab to reach any part of the city.
+Sardar Vallabhbhai Airport (AMD), Ahmedabad is a nearby airport situated at a distance of about 10-20 km.
+It is quite well connected with other Indian cities via direct and connecting flights.
+After deboarding the flight, you can easily find a cab to reach any part of the city.